Hoda Safari Yazd

 Laurel Meke

 Laurel received her B.S. in Biology from Bradley University, IL, under Dr. Barbara Frase and graduate student Casey Littlefield in her Ethology Laboratory while focused on the effects of high cortisone in red and gray wolves.
-She joined the Garrett Laboratory in 2016 and is a resident expert in creating sample preparation protocols and extractions for both untargeted and targeted LC-MS analysis.
+She is currently enrolled in graduate school at UF.

 Email: lmeke@ufl.edu